Castano hit on head by 104 mph liner in Marlins' 7-6 win - WHIZ News

 CINCINNATI (AP) — Daniel Castano was hit on the forehead by a 104 mph line drive off the bat of Donovan Solano in the first inning of the Miami Marlins’ 7-6 win over the Cincinnati Reds on Thursday.

+The ball hit the bill of his cap and ricocheted off the crown, manager Don Mattingly said.
+The team said Castano showed mild concussion symptoms and was bruised, and a CT scan was normal.

+“I’m not sure what happened,” Castano said after the game, wearing a bandage on his forehead where some skin had scraped off.
+“I was down for a second.
+I was a little out of it.
+When I woke up, I asked, ‘What happened?’
+I’m much better now.
+I’m a little bit tired, but I’ll be all right.”

-The 27-year-old left-hander fell to the field on his knees and held a hand to his head as catcher Jacob Stallings, manager Don Mattingly and athletic trainers went to the mound to check on him.
-Castano did not appear to lose consciousness, and the door on the outfield fence opened as a cart prepared to enter the field.
+The 27-year-old left-hander fell to the field on his knees and held a hand to his head as Mattingly, catcher Jacob Stallings and athletic trainers went to the mound to check on him.
+Castano did not appear to lose consciousness, and the door on the outfield fence opened as a cart prepared to enter the field before Castano walked off on his own.

+“It’s a little bit scary,” Mattingly said after talking on the phone with Reds manager David Bell, who called to check on Castano.
+“Your biggest fear is damage.
+He’s about as good as could be expected.”

+“It is really awful to see that happen to anyone,” Bell said.
+“I’ve seen it happen before.
+I had a conversation to see that every thing was OK.
+It is just a major relief to hear that.
+It’s very scary for everyone involved, certainly for their pitcher and their home team and our team.
+You almost want to stop playing the game.
+When he was kneeling and walked off on his own, we all felt a little better.”

 The ball was hit so hard it caromed to third baseman Joey Wendle, who caught it for the out.